MicrosoftDocs/learn/learn-pr/wwl-language/challenge-project-create-mini-game-with-copilot/includes/3-exercise-setup-codespaces-add-extensions.md

 You can configure the dev container for a repository and Codespaces can create a tailored development environment, having all the tools and runtimes you need to work on a specific project.

-The diagram taken directly from the official [Visual Studio Code docs](https://code.visualstudio.com/docs/remote/containers), illustrates this functionality.
+This diagram from the official [Visual Studio Code docs](https://code.visualstudio.com/docs/remote/containers) illustrates this functionality.

 ![A diagram showing a development environment in a local computer and comparing with a development environment in the cloud (Dev Container).](./media/dev-container.png)